kubernetes/enhancements/keps/sig-node/20190530-commit-class.md

   function-level scope.
 * If nil, do nothing.
 If err, log err and do nothing.
-If we get a result, iterate over the resulting map and multiply the value in `node.Status.Capacity[rname]` by the multiplier for that `rname`.
+If we get a result, iterate over the resulting map and multiply the value in `node.Status.Capacity[rname]` by the percent commit level for that `rname`.
   This goes at the _end_ of the `else` clause so that it can touch all the different resource kinds.
 * The system reserved resources should not be subject to CommitClass compression, where the real capacity that '2 CPUs' represents is shifted into '0.2 CPUs (or 2 vCPUs)' by `CommitClass` with 10x CPU commit.
-So `nodeAllocatableReservationFunc()` `allocatableReservation` should also be transformed by the `CommitClass` multipliers before writing to `node.Status.Allocatable`: that way, 2 real CPUs reserved will be 20 reserved vCPUs, which is a correct representation of the operator intent.
+So `nodeAllocatableReservationFunc()` `allocatableReservation` should also be transformed by the `CommitClass` percentages before writing to `node.Status.Allocatable`: that way, 2 real CPUs reserved will be 20 reserved vCPUs, which is a correct representation of the operator intent.
+Need to think whether this should also be the case for under-commit percentages.

-* Also learn whether the Admit function in PredicateAdmitHandler needs to apply the multipliers, or whether it uses the Node object already transformed.
+* Also learn whether the Admit function in PredicateAdmitHandler needs to apply the percentages, or whether it uses the Node object already transformed.

 ### Risks and Mitigations